 - Newsreel footage from the 1961 premiere of Flower Drum Song in New York City and San Francisco.

-- Interview outtakes featuring the stars of Hollywood Chinese who offer extended dialogues on topics such as Charlie Chan, Flower Drum Song, Fu Manchu, Suzie Wong, yellowface, stereotyping, and the Chinatown mystique.
+- Interview outtakes featuring the stars of Hollywood Chinese who offer extended dialogues on topics such as Anna May Wong, Charlie Chan, Flower Drum Song, Fu Manchu, Suzie Wong, yellowface, stereotyping, and the Chinatown mystique.

 - 4-page color brochure, with filmmaker’s introduction